History of delmas park

 The Delmas Park area was settled in the 1850s and is named for Antoine Delmas, the leader of the "French Gardener" community on the west bank of the Guadalupe River.
 During the early days of San Jose, French horticulturalists were brought here to plant the apricots, grapes, and prunes that made Santa Clara Valley the "Valley of the Heart's Delight" in the days before silicon.
-Delmas brought zinfandel to California and built a municipal rose garden in the 1860s in the are now bordered by Delmas Avenue, San Fernando Street and the Los Gatos Creek.
+Delmas built a municipal rose garden in the 1860s in the area now bordered by Delmas Avenue, San Fernando Street, and Los Gatos Creek.
 This French heritage is reflected in local street names such as Delmas, Auzerais, and Lorraine.

-· This group of immigrants were not strictly French or Italian - A .
-P. Gianinni, who is claimed by the Italians, had parents who owned the "Swiss Hotel."
+- This group of immigrants was not strictly French or Italian.
+A .
+P. Gianinni, who is claimed by the Italians, had parents who owned the "Swiss Hotel".
 At the time, there was no country we know today as Italy; there were simply a large group of people who came from the area we now know as Provence.

-· So we have a predominantly French influence from 1851 to about 1900, replaced by the northern Italians after that time.
-The southern Italians - ie Sicilians had their own church on 12th near Backesto Park.
+- So we have a predominantly French influence from 1851 to about 1900, replaced by the northern Italians after that time.
+The southern Italians, i.e. Sicilians, had their own church on 12th Street near Backesto Park.

 Lakehouse Historic District